kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 ![image](https://user-images.githubusercontent.com/53397941/168492923-9b7259e9-d947-42a9-aec5-e1c24817bac1.png)

-For uploading has been used requestChannel and other users will be notified (broad cast)
+For uploading has been used requestChannel and other users will be notified as well (broad cast)

 The Users management's tree uses requestStream as well